bird-sanctuary/arduino-c2-interface/README.md

 ## Prerequisites
 HEX files for supported Arduinos are available in the [release section](https://github.com/bird-sanctuary/arduino-c2-interface/releases).
 If your Arduino is not supported, you can build manually using [Platform IO](https://platformio.org/) or the [Platform IO plugin for VSCode](https://platformio.org/install/ide?install=vscode).

+## Flashing
+You can use the [xLoader](https://github.com/binaryupdates/xLoader) (or any other way you might prefer to flash HEX files to your Arduino) with the provided [HEX file](https://github.com/bird-sanctuary/arduino-c2-interface/releases).

 ## Pinout
 For Arduino Uno use the following pinout: